Additive Schwarz methods for serendipity elements: Conclusions

 \section{Conclusions}

 We have extended the additive Schwarz theory for tensor-product methods to serendipity, proving the existence of optimal bounds for the preconditioners resulting from applying additive Schwarz methods with a low order global system and patch smoothers.
-This way we can get convergence to the real solution in a number of iterations independent on the polynomial degree and the mesh size, fact that was confirmed with simple numerical examples.
-It will be interesting to see more robust comparison of cost/benefit to $\mathcal{Q}_k$ spaces and extend the results to more complex problems as planar elasticity (also symmetric and coercive).
-Furthermore, the parallelization of the preconditioner would allow to speed-up computations and remains as a follow up of this work.
+These methods lead to preconditioned methods with iteration counts that are robust with respect to both the mesh size and polynomial degree, as confirmed both in theory and numerical examples.
+However, our analysis does not currently extend to the rational serendipity elements in~\cite{arbogast2022direct} that guarantee full accuracy in unstructured geometry.
+Moreover, although we have promising algorithmic results with Firedrake, it is likely that additional code optimizations are still possible.
+Finally, although the formulation of our method for nonsymmetric problems is straightforward, our analysis heavily uses both symmetry and coercivity, so a theoretical justification will require additional work.